MAT Manual

 The facet's value is a

-wrapping a CFFI pointer.
-See*foreign-array-strategy*
+foreign-arraywhich is anoffset-pointerwrapping a CFFI pointer.
+See*foreign-array-strategy*.

 -